influxdata/telegraf/plugins/outputs/stackdriver/README.md

 Requires `project` to specify where Stackdriver metrics will be delivered to.

-Metrics are grouped by the `namespace` variable and metric key - eg:
+By default, Metrics are grouped by the `namespace` variable and metric key -
-`custom.googleapis.com/telegraf/system/load5`
+eg: `custom.googleapis.com/telegraf/system/load5`.
+However, this is not the best practice.
+Setting `metric_name_format = "official"` will produce a more easily queried format of: `metric_type_prefix/[namespace_]name_key/kind`.
+If the global namespace is not set, it is omitted as well.

 [Resource type](https://cloud.google.com/monitoring/api/resources) is configured by the `resource_type` variable (default `global`).